 But wait!
 There’s more to glass than what you may think…

 Glass isn’t a solid.
-It is actually a liquid.
-Well…more specifically, it’s a super-cooled liquid (but more on that later).
+But it’s not a liquid either.
+It’s something in the middle – an amorphous solid (but more on that later).

 To explain the differences between the three states of matter, let’s take as an example a chemical that we often see in all three states of matter in our everyday lives: dihydrogen monoxide (H2O).
-In its solid state, dihydrogen monoxide is ice.
-In its liquid state, it fills our oceans and lakes as water, and in its gaseous state, it floats in the air as water vapor.
-The difference between ice, water, and water vapor is how densely packed the H2O molecules in the substance are, which directly affects how orderly they arrange themselves.
-In water vapor, H2O molecules float around like the numbered balls in those lottery machines: they fly through the air and occasionally bump into each other as they pass, but overall, they don’t make and permanent connections.
+In its solid state, dihydrogen monoxide is floats in our drinks as ice.
+In its liquid state, it fills our oceans and lakes as water, and in its gaseous state, it fills the air as water vapor.
+The difference between ice, water, and water vapor has nothing to do with the chemical composition of H2O.
+I mean, H2O is H2O.
+Rather, it has everything to do with how densely packed the H2O molecules in the substance are, which directly affects how orderly they arrange themselves.
+In water vapor, H2O molecules float around like the balls in a lottery machine: they fly through the air and occasionally bump into each other as they pass, but overall, they don’t make and permanent connections.
 On the other side of the spectrum, in ice, the molecules are very densely packed.
-They are arranged in a very orderly matrix called a crystal, where, because of electrical forces holding them together, the molecules can’t move relative to each other.
+They are arranged in a very orderly matrix called a crystal where, because of electrical forces holding them together, the molecules can’t move relative to each other.
 In the middle, we have water, where the molecules spend most of their time in contact with each other, but they can move and rearrange very easily.

 Quartz is another good example of a crystalline solid.
 Quartz is made of pure silicon dioxide (SiO2), and in pieces of quartz, the SiO2 is arranged in a stable, orderly crystal.

-Your standard glass is also mostly made of SiO2, yet it is classified as a liquid because of how the SiO2 molecules are arranged.
-Unlike in quartz, the SiO2 in glass is arranged in a random, amorphous cluster (for example, look at the picture above to see how the SiO2 molecules in glass are arranged, compared to how they are arranged in solid quartz.)
+Your standard glass is also mostly made of SiO2, yet it is not normal solid because of how the SiO2 molecules are arranged.
+Unlike in quartz, the SiO2 in glass is arranged in a random, amorphous cluster (for example, look at the picture below to see how the SiO2 molecules in glass are arranged, compared to how they are arranged in solid quartz.)

-Solids typically have an orderly structure, which is why glass is not considered a solid.
-Glass is technically a super-cooled liquid, which means it is not structured like a solid but acts like a solid anyway.
+Solids typically have an orderly structure, which is why glass is not considered a typical solid.
+Glass is technically an “amorphous” solid, which means it is not structured like a solid but acts like a solid anyway.
 It doesn’t have a melting point (meaning the SiO2 cannot break apart to form a true liquid), and also, the SiO2 molecules in it cannot arrange themselves into a strong structure to make a true solid.
-How is that possible, you ask?
+How is it possible to be stuck in such a confusing state of matter, you ask?

 It all has to do with how glass is made.
 (I am just going to talk about how sheet glass is made.
 Blown glass is made a bit differently.)

 Making glass involves three components: a former, a flux, and a stabilizer.
 The “former” is the base material for the glass.
-In normal sheet glass, SiO2 is used as the former.
+In normal sheet glass, manufacturers use SiO2 as the former.
 Sand is a great source of SiO2, so manufacturers start the process of making glass with sand.

 To make glass, the glass-maker has to break down the solid SiO2 in the sand.
 Remember, in solids like sand, the molecules are arranged in a very rigid structure.
 To break down the solid SiO2, the glass-maker heats up the sand.
 Heat always destabilizes and eventually breaks connections between molecules (this is why ice turns into water at room temperature and why water turns into water vapor if you put a flame under it).
 However, melting sand is not that easy.
 Silica, which is where the SiO2 comes from, has a melting point of about 2500 degrees Celsius (5600 degrees Fahrenheit!)